 Schools will have an 'in-house' referral system where staff report concerns to the DSL and record appropriately.
 All SET schools have electronic recording systems, such as My Concern/CPOMS, where all staff raising a concern record details.
-In addition, it may well be appropriate for staff to also physically see the DSL (DDSL or anyone acting in absence of DSL) asap to report the issue, and where a member of staff in unsure about the'level' of seriousness of an issue, they must always inform the DSL asap.
+In addition, it may well be appropriate for staff to also physically see the DSL (DDSL or anyone acting in absence of DSL) as soon as possible to report the issue, and where a member of staff in unsure about the'level' of seriousness of an issue, they must always inform the DSL.
 The DSL will then assess entries on the system and act accordingly.
-Stepsshould be as follows:
+Steps schools should take are as follows:

-- Staff report concern to DSL in person (or equivalent internal system) - Record the concern using the school's safeguarding recording system. - If the concern is about the DSL then the Headteacher or Regional Director should be informed. - Report to the police (via DSL if appropriate) where they discover either through disclosure or visual evidence, incidents of female genital mutilation (FGM) - Be prepared to support the DSL in any action to be taken in support of a pupil(s)
+- Staff report concern to DSL in person (or equivalent internal system) - Record the concern using the school's safeguarding recording system. - If the concern is about the DSL then the Headteacher or SET link should be informed. - Report to the police (via DSL if appropriate) where they discover either through disclosure or visual evidence, incidents of female genital mutilation (FGM) - Be prepared to support the DSL in any action to be taken in support of a pupil(s)